Canon 5D Mark II vs T7i

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the T7i have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark II and the Canon T7i?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.